maxitg/SetReplace/Documentation/Generators/GenerateMultihistory.md

 Everything that can be generated with more specialized `GenerateSingleHistory` and `GenerateFullMultihistory` can be reproduced with `GenerateMultihistory` as well.
-This can be done by setting `"MaxDestroyerEvents" -> 1` to emulate `GenerateSingleHistory` and setting `"MaxDestroyerEvents" -> Infinity` and leaving the stopping condition empty to emulate `GenerateFullMultihistory`.
+This can be done by setting `"MaxDestroyerEvents" -> 1` to emulate `GenerateSingleHistory` and setting `"MaxDestroyerEvents" -> Infinity` and leaving the [stopping condition](StoppingConditionParameters.md) empty to emulate `GenerateFullMultihistory`.

+However, by setting `"MaxDestroyerEvents"` to finite values larger than 1, one can generate multihistories not possible with other generators.